 '''

-cd /etc/sysconfig
+gpok222:/etc # cd /etc/sysconfig

-cp kernel kernel.orig
+gpok222:/etc/sysconfig # cp kernel kernel.orig

-vi kernel
+gpok222:/etc/sysconfig # vi kernel

 // modify two lines

-INITRD MODULES="dcssblk"
+System/Kernel

+Path:

+Description:

 Type:

 string

 Command:

 /sbin/mkinitrd

 This variable contains the list of modules to be added to the initial

+ramdisk by calling the script "mkinitrd"

+(like drivers for scsi-controllers, for lvm or reiserfs)

+INITRD_MODULES="dcssblk"

+Type:

+string

+Command:

+/sbin/mkinitrd

+This variable contains the list of modules to be added to the initial

 ramdisk that is created for unprivilegd Xen domains (domU); you may need

 drivers for virtual block and network devices in addition to filesystem

 and device-mapper modules.

-#

-DOMU INITRD MODULES="xennet xenblk"
+DOMU_INITRD_MODULES="xennet xenblk"

 Type:

 string

+boot.loadmodules

 ServiceRestart:

-boot.loadmodules
+'''

+'''

 This variable contains the list of modules to be loaded

 once the main filesystem is active

 You will find a few default modules for hardware which

 can not be detected automatically.

 #

-MODULES LOADED ON BOOT="cmm vmcp"

-. . .
+MODULES_LOADED_ON_BOOT="cmm vmcp"

 '''

-5.9.5 Passing parameters to the dcssblk module
+5.10.4 Passing parameters to the dcssblk module

 Add a line to /etc/modprobe.conf.local specifying the name of the parameter passed to the dcssblk driver.
-Additionally the DCSSs named S11ROOT1, S11RPM1 and S11SHAR1 are added, which will be used later.
+Additionally the DCSSs named S11S1RT1, S11S1RP1 and S11S1SH1 are added, which will be used later.

 '''

-cd /etc
+gpok222:/etc/sysconfig # cd /etc

-vi modprobe.conf.local
+gpok222:/etc # vi modprobe.conf.local

 #

 please add local extensions to this file

 #

-options dcssblk "segments=SWAPPING,S11ROOT1,S11RPM1,S11SHAR1"
+options dcssblk "segments=SWAPPING,S11S1RT1,S11S1RP1,S11S1SH1"

 '''